taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min: "Yeah, is this seriously the only option for food?"

-Rhee, miserable: "You can get private catering, but it's really pricey."
+Rhee, miserable: "Guilds provide morning and midday meals, but we're on our own in the evenings.
+You can get private catering, but it's really pricey."

 Rhee slams her head down on the table.
 "I may never find out which guild you make, Min."
 Min looks over questioningly, munching on a mouthful of the dinner slop.

 Rhee, still face down: "I'll starve before the end of the week."
 Min swallows her mouthful, making an unpleasant but determined face, as Soka covers their mouth in horror.

-Bottom half of page.
+Min: "In that case, I'm not visiting **MENDELEEVERS** guild until the end of the week, just to force you to survive."

+Rhee: "What?
+Nooo, don't do that..."

+Soka's face mask reads: "When will you visit me?"

+Min: "Also towards the end of the week.
+I wanna visit Zalo and Jheri's guilds first."

+Rhee: "The Assignment Counselors?
+Why?"

+Min: "They volunteered to spend time helping the Unassigned trainees, which makes me think they might be good teachers."

+Soka nods as their face mask rearranges into: " 'Every teacher a monarch, every classroom a realm.' "

+Rhee: "Huh?"

+Min: "It's an old quote we both like.
+Basically, you should judge a good teacher the way you would judge a good leader -- honorable and respectful towards the people they lead, principled and thoughtful in their behaviour, willing to take risks and able to clean up afterwards."

+Min: "And depending on the risks they take, you can see the boundaries of their classroom, or the community they believe they serve.
+Zalo and Jheri believe in serving the school as a whole, even Earthers and scholarship students.
+I wanna know where they get those beliefs."

+We see Soka's gloved hand just barely touching Min's hand on the table.

+### Page 11

 We are now in a dimmer hallway of the Gemini Station, looking into a large open office space.
 The sign by the entrance says **"SERVICE CREW HEAD OFFICE"**.

 PQ: "Welcome, my intergalactic scholars!"